csharpfritz/BlazingPizzaWorkshop/docs/01-HomeScreen.md

 </div>
 ```

-To see how the layout is associated with your pages, look at the `<Router>` component in `App.razor`.
+To see how the layout is associated with your pages, look at the contents of `Routes.razor`.
 Notice that the `DefaultLayout` parameter determines the layout used for any page that doesn't specify its own layout directly.

 You can also override this `DefaultLayout` on a per-page basis.
 To do so, you can add a directive such as `@layout SomeOtherLayout` at the top of any `.razor` page component.
 However, you will not need to do so in this application.